Quaint-Studios/FERN/README.md

 ## Getting Started

 ### Config
+These will help you get your project functioning for your specific Firebase App.

 #### Firebase
 `./firebaserc` contains the default package ID for your Firebase App.
 This should be changed before proceeding.

 `./react/src/components/firebase/firebase.config.json` is your firebase SDK config.
 You can find this information by going to your project's settings, scrolling down, and clicking *config*.

+### Usage
+This is some information on how to customize this template.
+It should be used as a quick way to understand how the template already functions, how to build onto it, and what you might want to remove.

 #### React Global Hooks
 `./react/src/components/contexts/` - The *data* folder holds individual contexts.
 You can use both the Theme and Nav contexts as an example for creating more contexts.
 The Theme context shows an example of a single-value being stored.
 The Nav context shows an example of an object with properties.
 Just copy and change the values accordingly.
 You can also configure the `reducer` at the bottom to match your needs.